-From its beginning in 1993 as the Self-Employment Learning Project, FIELD has played a pre-eminent role in researching and documenting the microenterprise field in the United States.
-Its research has examined the growth and development of microenterprise organizations, the characteristics of the clients reached, the outcomes experienced by program clients, and the challenges faced by the field as it seeks to expand and adjust to changing market conditions.
+FIELD has played a preeminent role in researching and documenting the microenterprise field in the United States.
+Our research has examined the growth and development of microenterprise organizations; the characteristics of the clients reached; the outcomes experienced by program clients; the role that microenterprise development can play in addressing key challenges such as creating jobs, improving job quality, and creating wealth; and the challenges faced by the microenterprise field as it seeks to expand and adjust to changing market conditions.

 Microenterprise and the Poor: Findings

 from the Self-Employment Learning Project Five Year Survey of

 Documents the experiences of 133 individuals who attempted to escape poverty through entrepreneurship.
 Results from the Self-Employment Learning Project are presented describing the outcomes of poor entrepreneurs and their businesses over a five-year period.